State of Illinois

 In addition, the Auditor General annually reviews the State Comptroller’s pre-audit function.
 Pre-audit is the primary control over expenditure voucher processing.
 The State Comptroller pre-audits financial transactions to determine if they are proper and legal.

 Performance audits are conducted at the request of legislators to assist them in their oversight function.
 Based on the scope specified in the resolution or the law requesting the audit, State agencies’ programs, functions, and activities are reviewed.
-The audits determine if resources are used efficiently, economically, and effectively to provide services which the General Assembly intended.
+The audits determine if resources are used efficiently, economically, and effectively to provide the services which the General Assembly intended.
 Depending on the focus, they are generally referred to as program or management audits.

 The General Assembly uses performance audit information to develop legislation, to deal with budgetary issues, and to direct agencies to change and improve programs.
 Some audits produce immediate changes.
 In other instances, significant changes may not be seen for several years.
 The length of time it takes to see changes is due to the process of transforming the audit findings and recommendations into legislative bills and converting bills into law; additionally, once a law is implemented, the effects may not be apparent for some time.